 So, below, I can show you one of the warp samples I have been preparing.
 I first wove from what I call the “wrong” end of the warp….the end with the knots.
 I did this to lock the warps into place.
 Then I turned the warp around and started weaving from the “right” end.
 The weaving from the wrong end is ridged…nothing too extreme, but it is there.
 The right end is clear.
-The good thing is that I have woven MANY such samples while doing my prep to put this to a thorough test….(And, occasionally, I weave at the wrong end and it doesn’t ridge.
+The good thing is that I have woven MANY such samples to put this to a thorough test….(And, occasionally, I weave at the wrong end and it doesn’t ridge.
 I have yet to figure out what I am doing differently to cause that to happen).

 This was not easy to capture in a picture.
 This is two ends of the same warp.
 I hope that you can see the difference…on the right, ridged…on the left, not.

 So, that’s what I have been up to this week.
 Like I said, this is just a short post.

 To end, I have the most wonderful projects to show you from online weaving friends and from one friend who wove with me last year.
 Seeing these puts the biggest smile on my face.
 I am up off the floor now and warping on a table standing up.
 I can even do a little dance while I am at it.